djtech42/YikYakTerminal/README.md

-### Note: Experimental development has been put on hold until the main version is completely fixed.

-This branch is reserved for experimental versions.
+This branch is reserved for development.
+Master will now be reserved for releases.